stremovskyy/vagrant-apache-cluster/README.md

 Setup
 -------------------------

-To start it up, just git clone this repo and execute ```vagrant up```.
+To start it up, just git clone this repo and execute ```vagrant up && vargrant reload```.
 This will take a while the first time as it downloads all required dependencies for you.

 Kafka is installed on all hosts and can be easily accessed through the environment variable ```$KAFKA_HOME```